DouniaBK/Quiz-me-Sailor/README.md

    * The site has continuously been tested on Edge by friends
 ## Accessibility
 ![Site Perfomance Score](assets/images/site-performance-rate.png)
-  * The overall performance of the site has been tested using Lighthouse and the site has passed the accessibility test
+  * The overall performance of the site has been tested in desktop and mobile using Lighthouse and the site has passed the accessibility test

 # Bugs